 John Werry discusses collecting Victorian-era antique furniture, and gives advice to new collectors.
-Based in the suburbs of Pennsylvania, Philadelphia, John can be reached via his blog, Rare Victorian, which is a member of our Hall of Fame.

 How did I get started collecting Victorian Furniture?
 Antiques are in my genes.
 My mother’s family were longtime antiquers and lived in a house built in the 18th Century.
 But it really hit me about five years ago.
 We’d go furniture shopping and come out of the store not liking anything, empty handed.
 We didn’t like the quality or the design of today’s furniture, and we were getting tired of our cookie-cutter house.
 So we decided to go out into the country to find a historic property that had some uniqueness and character and some land.
 All of a sudden we had this Victorian home that was built in 1887.

 I fell in love with Victorian antiques because of the craftsmanship and because it was appropriate for the home, as opposed to Pottery Barn.
 Plus, the new furniture I had bought previously lost most of its value when I later tried to sell it.
 That’s not the case as long as you buy wisely with antiques.